maticnetwork/zkevm-docs/docs/architecture.md

 ​
 ### PolygonZkEVM.sol
 ​
 The underlying protocol in zkEVM ensures that the state transitions are correct by employing a validity proof.
-To ensure that a set of pre-determined rules have been followed for allowing state transitions, the **Consensus Contract** (PolygonZkEVM.sol, deployed on L1) is utilized.
+To ensure that a set of pre-determined rules have been followed for allowing state transitions, the **Consensus Contract** (`PolygonZkEVM.sol`, deployed on L1) is utilized.
 ​
 :::info
 ​